Click play to listen to this article.

-Hopelessness is a belief that nothing matters anymore, that your future is meaningless, and that no matter what you do, you won’t get better — the world won’t get better.
+But, as soon as you find yourself indifferent to it, you’re brushing at the contours of hopelessness.
+Now hopelessness is a belief that nothing matters, that the future is meaningless, and that regardless of what you do, you won’t get better.

 Chronic anxiety is a crisis of hope.
 It is the fear of a failed future.
 Depression is a crisis of hope.
-It is the belief in a meaningless future.
-Delusion, addiction, obsession — these are all the mind’s desperate and compulsive attempts at generating hope one neurotic tic or obsessive craving at a time. — By Mark Manson
+It’s a belief in a meaningless future.
+Delusion, addiction, obsession — these are all mind’s desperate and compulsive attempts at generating hope one neurotic tic or obsessive craving at a time.
+(1)

 How To Find Hope